-Be aware that, in 2017, the number of applications received was several times greater than the number of successful candidates.
+Be aware that, in the last years, the number of applications received was several times greater than the number of successful candidates.

 Four types of roles are sought:

-1. Members of the jury (about ten persons sought)
+1. Members of the jury (about fifteen persons sought for each edition)

 Judges evaluate the teams in the first phase and the semi-finals.
 Being a member of the jury requires:

 - - an excellent level in international humanitarian law, if possible with particular expertise (humanitarian, military, governmental, judicial...);

 - - to inform us of any conflict of interest, real or perceived, with a team or institution sending a team, thus allowing us to not assign you in the same group as this team;

 - - to play roles in the simulation, while evaluating the teams;

 - - to demonstrate rigor, impartiality and integrity in the evaluation of teams;